 “My first failure in this came from third-party costs on a freelance job,” he recalls.
 “I said yes to the job without properly investigating how much the photographer would cost, how much the studio would be if we’d need retouching, and so on.”

 4. Value people you meet

-When you’re starting out, one of the easiest things to forget is that you won’t all be students forever.
+When you’re starting, one of the most natural things to forget is that you won’t all be students forever.
 "It’s important to value the people you meet along the way,” stresses Shillington graduate Dan Villalobos.
 “You never know where things will lead; you could end up working with – or for – each other."